SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/spark-streaming/streaming-source-gem/streaming-warehouse-gem.md

 ## Warehouse-based Sources and Targets

 Warehouse-based sources and targets are also supported.
-Prophecy provides Splunk HTTP Event Collector (HEC) Streaming Source with more coming soon.
+Prophecy provides Splunk HTTP Event Collector (HEC) Streaming Target with more coming soon.